adambard/learnxinyminutes-docs/less.html.markdown

 	background-color: #A3A4FF;
 }

-/* You can omit the mixin code from being compiled by adding paranthesis after the selector */
+/* You can omit the mixin code from being compiled by adding parenthesis after the selector */

 .center() {